Expert Roundup: The Impact of Software Monocultures on Security Across Organizations

 He is a multi-skilled security expert on security & compliance and mainly focused on privacy and leakage showdown.
 Key activity fields are EMM and Mobile Computing, IAM, Cloud Computing, Forensics & Compliance.
 You can reach him on LinkedIn

 The term “monoculture” is defined as “An environment in which the predominance of systems run apparently identical software components for some or all services.”
-Why does it consider to be a something bad?
+Why does it seem to be a bad thing?
 “Such systems share vulnerabilities; hence they are at risk to the rapid spread of a virus or other malware vector, or vulnerabilities.”
-Making analogies is kind of distorting the truth and substitute actual problems.
-For examples, if we consider policemen as different sets of security tools grouped by similarity of their behavior, then one set might include policemen from all world.
-If one policeman fails, this case should be considered as a reason not to use such security tools or fired every policeman that has similar behavior around the world.
-However, it does not look like truthfully enough, that means we’re missing something important.

-From a security viewpoint, the environment is not only a set of software components including security tools but also the set of configurations for each component or software at the whole.
-What configurations are for security?
-It is a list of settings you should correctly set up including passwords, even profiling different lists of settings for your needs.
-Is not it a lack of “monoculture”?
-This is a combination of settings of antivirus (AV) or browsers or firewalls, patches of software.
-The monoculture has not become itself unless the one vendor builds all security tools, all networks things, all OS, all applications and, the important thing, establishes all security settings for everyone.
-However, it is not going to happen even in companies because administrator builds different security settings for everyone.
+It’s a combination of settings for antivirus (AV) or browsers or firewalls, software patching.
+The monoculture has not become itself unless the one vendor builds all security tools, network-related things, all OS, all applications and, the important thing, establishes all security settings for everyone.
+However, it is not going to happen even in companies because the administrator builds different security settings for everyone.

 Let’s consider three mobile phones almost identical but two of them with different passwords and one without a password, because a password is part of settings known as ‘locking screen.’
 Is it still a monocultural software when it is possible to break into one device that does not have a password?
-What about the two others then?
-Whether one is more security than another one or it is possible to bypass the locking password without a knowledge of it?
-It is possible than monocultural issue exists because there is a relationship to OS version issues or OS issues or even brand issues.
+What about the two others?
+Is one more secure than the other one or it is possible to bypass the locking password without a knowledge of it?
+It is possible than monocultural issue exists because there is a relationship to OS version issues or even brand issues.
 In the first case “no password” we consider that the user fails, while another example is considered to be the device’s vendor or OS vendor issue.

-At the same time, same systems share the same unconditional security level, except that part where a user directly impacts on security, such as changes settings.
-And it is great; everyone loves it like without blaming it.
-For example, when Android OS fails to protect us, we are happy to have mobile devices with pre-installed iOS and vice versa.
+At the same time, same systems share the same unconditional security level, except that part where a user directly impacts on security by changing its settings.
+For example, when Android OS fails to protect us, we have mobile devices with pre-installed iOS and vice versa.
 This is the same situation with mobile applications.
 So, we can examine some facts about OS and apps and how the “monoculture” vs. “diversity.”
 How are mobile devices insecure without talking about vulnerabilities?
 The forensics gives us almost a 100% answer if it is possible to break into device data.
 What do we know about the diversity of mobile devices running iOS?
 More than 60 iOS versions are commercially available and are spread among 20+ different iPhones, 30+ iPad models.
 The first thing about diversity monoculture is: If you set up a password for your backup file then it is much easier to break when the password is not set because in this case, the password is hardware-based in fact.
 This is how the diversity of password settings decrease your security.
 How secure are the user passwords?
 According to the Elcomsoft article

 · iOS 4 to 9 (and 10.1): about 150,000 passwords per second on GPU (NVIDIA GeForce 1080)